icshwi/e3training/workbook/chapter04.md

 * `epicsEnvSet` Can you see two different ways for it to be used?

-* `dbLoadRecords` Can you see two different ways for it to be used?
+* Can you think of another syntax by which you can call `dbLoadRecords`?

 * Could you rewrite startup scripts using only one method?